-Before the Belmont Stakes race, when Secretariat is being led to the track, one of the people in the crowd takes his picture with a Kodak Instamatic camera.
-It has a FlipFlash flash device on it - these weren't made until 1975.
+When Secretariat is led to the track before the Belmont Stakes, someone in the crowd takes his picture with a Kodak Instamatic camera, with a FlipFlash flash device on it.
+They were first produced in 1975.

-The credits note that the Scripture version used at Mrs. Cheney's funeral was New International Version.
+The credits say that the Scripture at Mrs. Cheney's funeral was New International Version.
 Mrs. Cheney died in 1969.
-The NIV Bible was first copyrighted in 1973, and was not in wide-spread use by pastors, etc., until several years later.
-The version used at the funeral should have most likely been the King James Version, which was widely used by most pastors at that time in most main-stream denominations.
+The New International Version Bible was first copyrighted in 1973, and was not widely used until several years later.
+The funeral scriptures were likely the King James Version, which was widely used by most pastors in most mainstream denominations at the time.

-In late March, 1970 just before Secretariat was born, Penny gets a call at her home in Denver from Eddie that the foal was about to drop; then next scene shows her children playing in the backyard pool and the leaves on bushes/trees in the yard were green.
-Late March, 1970 the temp was below 50*, kids most likely weren't swimming in the backyard pool nor did trees have leaves.
+In late March 1970 ,just before Secretariat was born, Penny gets a call at her home in Denver from Eddie that the foal was about to drop.
+In then next scene her children are playing in the backyard pool, and the leaves on bushes/trees in the yard are green.
+In late March 1970 the average daily high temperature was below 50 degrees.
+The trees were bare, and kids most likely weren't swimming in the backyard pool.

-When Penny and her rival owner were trading barbs at a press conference, she states his horse has as much chance beating Secretariat on the track, as he, himself, has of beating Mohammed Ali in the ring.
-In the spring of 1973, George Foreman was the big and bad champion, and Ali's stock had fallen back in the pack, somewhere behind Joe Frazier and Ken Norton.
-Ali was considered quite vulnerable, and such a bold and clever putdown would have lacked "punch" unless it had used George Foreman's name instead of Ali's.
+When Penny and her rival owner trade barbs at a press conference, Penny says the other owner's horse has as much chance of beating Secretariat on the track as he, himself, has of beating Muhammed Ali in the ring.
+In spring 1973, George Foreman was the boxing champion, and Ali was considered quite vulnerable.

 As Secretariat is being walked out of the paddock before the Kentucky Derby, a little girl takes his picture.
 Miss Hamm says, "He's posing again!" but the movement of her lips doesn't match the words she is saying.

-Before the Belmont Stakes race, when Secretariat is being led to the track, one of the people in the crowd takes his picture with a Kodak Instamatic camera which would make just one "click" when the picture is taken yet the sound is that of a single lens reflex (SLR) camera.
+Before the Belmont Stakes, when Secretariat is being led to the track, someone in the crowd takes his picture with a Kodak Instamatic camera, which would make just one "click" when the picture is taken.
+The camera makes the sound is that of a single lens reflex (SLR) camera.

-When Lucien, Penny and Ronnie are in a restaurant talking about how Secretariat has been declared Horse of the Year, the cook talks about needing more meat because, "These little guys eat like elephants."
-No active jockey would do that.
-In fact, they watch their weight so closely that they exercise obsessively and follow very strict diets.
-Their living depends on them making a weight of no more than 120 pounds, so no active jockey would ever "eat like an elephant".
+When Lucien, Penny and Ronnie are in a restaurant talking about Secretariat being declared Horse of the Year, the cook says he needs more meat because, "These little guys eat like elephants."
+A jockey's livelihood depends on weighing no more than 120 pounds.
+Active jockeys exercise obsessively and follow very strict diets.

 Eddie Sweat was holding on to Secretariat as he washed him.
 But when Penny Chenery comes over to help wash him, he's no longer holding onto him, it looks like someone off camera is now holding onto him as you can see the lead moving.
 And then when Penny moves off towards the foaling shed, Secretariat is now ground tied, no one is holding onto him.